• Recipes

 Cauliflower Rice Pilaf topped with slices of lemon

-Cauliflower Rice, red onions, Herb Seasoning Chicken, Bouillon, Butter on separate bowls
+Cauliflower Rice, red onions, Herb Seasoning Chicken, Bouillon, Butter in separate bowls to make cauliflower pilaf

 How to Make Cauliflower Rice Pilaf